henryw374/henryw374.github.io.old/_posts/2020-07-25-ecma-temporal-vs-java-time.md

 dates and times is somewhat lacking ([good talk on that](https://www.youtube.com/watch?v=aVuor-VAWTI){:target="_blank"}).
-Well, work is currently underway to change that situation and in this post I'm going to compare the new API, called `Temporal`, to a similar effort from a few years back that was made for the Java that resulted in a platform API called `java.time`.
+Well, work is currently underway to change that situation and in this post I'm going to compare the new API, called `Temporal`, to a similar effort from a few years back that was made for `Java` that resulted in a platform API called `java.time`.

 At the time of writing `Temporal` ([sha](https://github.com/tc39/proposal-temporal/tree/2d35fa3ded4d8cef5d9a944365994ae60b5ed663){:target="_blank"}) is 'Stage 2' meaning it's still a work in progress.